wangell/pleroma-docs/src/installation.md

 # Getting Started - Installation

-After cloning the repository, follow the instructions for your specific architecture below:
+After cloning the repository and setting up your locale, follow the instructions for your specific architecture below:

 ## x86 / x86_64